sarathlalsaseendran/BlazorSPA/README.md

-# Blazor SPA With EF Core 3.1
+# Blazor SPA With EF Core 3.1 - Template

 Repository for Blazor Server SPA with EF Core 3.1 Template

 Download this extension from the [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.VuejsPack2019)